tyler-mcbride0/gotta-name-em-all/README.md

 ```
 npm install # to install dependencies
 npm run dev # to start the dev server

+npm run knex migrate:latest # to initialise the database
+npm run knex seed:run # only run this if you would like the leaderboard to have default scores showing.
 ```

 You can find the server running on [http://localhost:3000](http://localhost:3000) and the client running on [http://localhost:5173](http://localhost:5173).